How to Fill Out a Money Order: An Easy Step-by-Step Guide

 3. Provide any additional information

-Like checks, money orders have a line to write a note to the beneficiary.
+Like checks, personal money orders have a line to write a note to the beneficiary.

 If you’re sending a birthday check to your sister, write a memo like, “Happy 25th birthday.”
 If it’s a rent check to your landlord, write your apartment number.
 If you’re paying a bill, include your account number so the company can credit your account accordingly.